sidk/sidk.github.io/_posts/2015-11-27-using-scope-with-associations.md

   1. You **have to use the `joins` method in your scope** so that your DB knows which table you&#8217;re referring to.
   2. To reference association attributes in the `where` method, you **have to use the table name of the association followed by the column name** (`posts.pending` in this case) to prevent your DB from complaining, and to have it return the expected result.

 A corollary from the points above is that you can technically reference attributes of any table in your scope, even if they are not explicitly defined as an association in your model.
-You&#8217;d of course have to set up your `joins` correctly &#8211; refer to [the ActiveRecord documentation](http://apidock.com/rails/ActiveRecord/QueryMethods/joins) for more info, and if you&#8217;re still stuck, ping me in the comments below!
+You&#8217;d of course have to set up your `joins` correctly &#8211; refer to [the ActiveRecord documentation](http://apidock.com/rails/ActiveRecord/QueryMethods/joins) for more info.

-**Update**: Kevin pointed out in the comments section that instead of doing:
+**Update**: Kevin pointed out in the comments section(of my old website) that instead of doing:

     scope :with_pending_posts, -> { joins(:posts).where('posts.pending = true') }